etiennebacher/altdoc/README.md

 ## Workflow

-A typical worfklow with `altdoc` is to execute these commands from the root directory of the package:
+A typical workflow with `altdoc` is to execute these commands from the root directory of the package:

 ```r
 ### Create the website structure for one of the documentation generators